-The Chief Executive Officer and senior management have established five forums as at the reporting date:
+The Chief Executive Officer of IFAL has established five forums as at the reporting date:

 - Planning and Development Forum

-- · Conduct Risk and Treating Customers Fairly (TCF) Forum
+- Conduct Risk and Treating Customers Fairly (TCF) Forum

 - Financial Crime Forum

 - CASS Oversight Forum

-- Management Operations Forum
+- Order Execution Oversight Forum.

 This governance structure is illustrated in the following diagram.